emil-bories-huttel/Master_thesis/README.md

 Script 4 Note:
 Running the full 4 Bayesian model fitting script is NOT required unless you need to re-estimate certain models.
 All Pre-estimated model objects can be downloaded [here](https://drive.google.com/drive/folders/1t5V34YY1P8jiDxWrskdYXdN9AcxAGRik?usp=sharing)
 Running the entire script takes around 25 minutes on my setup.
+The models sample very efficiently; the primary bottleneck is the time required for brms to compile the underlying Stan code.

 -------------------------------------------------------------------------------